SystemsApproach/tcpcc/design.rst

    ACM SIGCOMM HotNets.
 November 2019.

-Arguments like this have been made many times over the last 30 years, almost always to the advantage of the incumbent algorithm.
-But such analysis suffers from three problems, as identified by Ranysh Ware and
+Arguments like this have been made many times over the last 30 years, which has raised a high bar to the deployment of new algorithms.
+Even if global deployment of a new algorithm would be a net positive, incremental deployment (which is the only real option) could negatively impact flows using existing algorithms, leading to a reluctance to deploy new approaches.
+But such analysis suffers from three problems, as identified by Ranysha Ware and
 colleagues:

 * **Ideal-Driven Goalposting:** A fairness-based threshold asserts